magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

 ## Create a referrer block list

 Edge Dictionaries create key-value pairs accessible to VCL functions during VCL snippet processing.
-In this example, you create an edge dictionary that provides the list of referrer domains that you want to block.
+In this example, you create an edge dictionary that provides the list of referrer websites to block.

 1. Log in to the Admin UI for your {{ site.data.var.ece }} project environment.